larry-athey/boilermaker/Instructions/WebAPI.md

 **/ajax-settings** - Used by the WebUI to update the third data card on the screen.

-**/?data_0=** - Primarily used by the WebUI to set the operation mode of the Boilermaker.
+**/?data_0=** - Primarily used by the WebUI to set the Operation Mode of the Boilermaker.
 Passing a value of 0 sets it to Constant Power, 1 sets it to Constant Temp.
 If you have slaves configured, all slaves will be switched to Constant Power mode when a run starts and will follow all power adjustments made by the master.

-**/?data_1=** - Primarily used by the WebUI to set the target temperature of the Boilermaker.
+**/?data_1=** - Primarily used by the WebUI to set the Target Temperature of the Boilermaker.
 The value passed here is the temperature in Celcius and must be a whole or floating point number between 0 and 260.
 If you are using this Boilermaker with the **RPi Smart Still** controller system, this value will be set lower boiler range temperature of your program when you start a run, and will be dynamically adjusted upward if you have the Progressive Temperature feature enabled.

-**/?data_2=** - Primarily used by the WebUI to set the startup power of the Boilermaker.
+**/?data_2=** - Primarily used by the WebUI to set the Startup Power of the Boilermaker.
 The value passed here must be a whole number between 10 and 100.
 Adjusting this value during an active run does not change the current power level, you will need to restart the run.

-**/?data_3=** - Primarily used by the WebUI to set the fallback power of the Boilermaker.
+**/?data_3=** - Primarily used by the WebUI to set the Fallback Power of the Boilermaker.
 The value passed here must be a whole number between 10 and 100.
 Adjusting this value during an active Constant Temp run will work if the Boilermaker hasn't yet reached the target temperature.

+**/?data_4=** - Primarily used by the WebUI to set the Adjustment Rate of the Boilermaker.
+The value passed here must be a whole number between 1 and 100.
+Adjusting this value during an active Constant Temp run will work at any point during the run.